AbhishekGujjar17/GameOfLife_GUI/README.md

 # How to Use

 Clone the repository using git clone

-Navigate to the project directory using cd game-of-life Compile the program using javac GameOfLife.java
+Navigate to the project directory

-Run the program using java GameOfLife and follow the prompts to select a configuration and set the number of generations to simulate.
+Compile the code using javac *.java

+# Run the code:

+java Life 50 40 R

+In the line above, 50 represents the number of iterations, 40 represents the grid size, and R represents the pattern type.

+for Penta-decathlon Oscillator pattern

+java Life 50 40 P

+for Simkin glider gun pattern

+java Life 50 40 S

+Don't forget, if you edit the code then recompile it before running.

 # Technologies Used